 If a student is admitted into the Ph.D. program at the M.S. thesis defense, that student will be eligible for an additional 8 semesters of support (including summer semesters) for completion of the requirements for the Ph.D.
 Degree.
-The additional 8 semesters of support will be available only after all requirements for the M.S. degree have been met (Thesis Defense, submission of unbound copy of the thesis to the Graduate School, and submission of hardbound copies of the thesis to the Chemistry Graduate Office and to the research advisor).
+The additional 8 semesters of support will be available only after all requirements for the M.S. degree have been met (Thesis Defense, submission of unbound copy of the thesis to the Graduate School, and submission of ProQuest receipt to the Chemistry graduate office, showing purchase of at least 1 copy of thesis for advisor.